KEVINLEE315/deep-residual-networks-pyfunt/README.md

 Obviously in terms of computation times, the 20 layer network porforms ~3.1 times slower.

-I all the experiments I use the following training configuration (more or less the same as the reference paper):
+I all the experiments I use the following training configuration (more or less the same as the reference pa per):

 - update rule: SGD with nesterov momentum (= 0.9) ;
 - weight decay: 1e-4;